 Now that the front of the iPad Pro looks the same whether you get silver or space gray, covering the backside with a full case pretty much negates the need to pick a color at all (unless you're going with a clear case, of course).
 So if you're planning on covering your iPad with a case for its entire life, the backside's color isn't going to be much of an issue for you.

-Of course, there are those types of cases, like the Smart Keyboard Folio and Smart Folio, which expose the entire edge of your iPad Pro.
+Of course, there are cases, like the Smart Keyboard Folio and Smart Folio, which expose the entire edge of your iPad Pro.
 For that style, it's more important that your case complements your iPad.

 What about gold or rose gold?

-The 2018 lineup of iPad Pro does not come in gold or rose gold (we've filed a radar about it), but you're not completely lost.
+The 2020 lineup of iPad Pro does not come in gold or rose gold, but you're not completely lost.
 If you are determined to go gold or go home and nothing else will do, the 2017 10.5-inch iPad Pro does come in gold and rose gold.
-It just doesn't come with all the everything else that the 2018 iPad pro comes with.
+It just doesn't come with everything else that the 2020 iPad pro comes with.

 If color matters more than features and your color is gold, you can still get an iPad Pro if you're willing to go with the smaller screen, the 2017 processor, and the previous design.
-The 10.5-inch iPad Pro is still pretty stellar and costs about $150 less.
+The 10.5-inch iPad Pro is still pretty stellar and costs significantly less.

-Who should get the silver iPad Pro (2018)
+Who should get the Silver iPad Pro (2020)

 If you're more of a classic Apple fan, you're concerned with scratches but not so much with scuffs, or if you're just covering your iPad Pro with a case anyway, then silver is your horse.

-Who should get the space gray iPad Pro (2018)
+Who should get the Space Gray iPad Pro (2020)

 If you're more of an electronics traditionalist, scratches don't scare you but scuffs may be an issue, or if you're just covering your iPad Pro with a case anyway, space gray is your jam.